Continue to site >

 However, the Strategy allocations may be adjusted by adding up to 25% to or by subtracting up to 25% from the target percentage allocations shown above, based on the Advisor’s proprietary indicators.

 Dynamic Asset Allocation Strategy.
-This strategy involves investing in open-end mutual funds and exchange-traded funds (“ETFs”) (collectively “Underlying Funds”) that invest in securities from the following six asset classes – U.S. Equities, International Equities, Fixed Income Securities, Real Estate, Precious Metals, and Cash.
+This strategy involves investing in open-end mutual funds and exchange-traded funds (“ETFs”) (collectively, “Underlying Funds”) that invest in securities, including, but not limited to, the following asset classes – U.S. Equities, International Equities, Fixed Income Securities, Commodities, Alternative Investments, and Cash.
 Markets experience times of inflation, deflation, economic growth and recession.
-The Advisor believes great value can be added by adjusting portfolio exposure between the six asset classes as changes in market environments are identified.
-Generally, the Advisor will invest in each of the three “best” asset classes as determined by the Advisor.
-The Advisor generally divides investments into each of the three categories into approximately equal amounts.
-The factors considered in determining which asset classes are best at a particular point in time include, but are not limited to each class’s total returns for the most recent one, three, six, and twelve months, changes in those returns, asset flows, and historical volatility.
-The Advisor periodically rebalances the Multi-Strategy Fund’s asset allocation in response to market conditions as well as to balance the Multi-Strategy Fund’s exposure to the chosen asset classes.
+The Advisor believes value can be added by adjusting portfolio exposure between the asset classes as changes in market environments are identified.
+The factors considered in determining asset class weighting include, but are not limited to, each class’s total returns for the most recent one, three, six, and twelve months, changes in those returns, asset flows, regression analysis and historical volatility.
+The Advisor periodically rebalances the Multi-Strategy Fund’s asset allocation in response to market conditions as well as to balance the Multi-Strategy Fund’s exposure to the asset classes.
 The Multi-Strategy Fund’s investment strategy involves active trading, which may result in a high portfolio turnover rate.
-The Multi-Strategy Fund obtains its exposure to the particular asset classes by investing in the instruments below:
+The Multi-Strategy Fund obtains its exposure to the particular asset classes by investing in the instruments below.

 U.S. Equities – The Multi-Strategy Fund may invest in Underlying Funds that invest primarily in the equity securities of companies located in the United States.
 The Underlying Funds may invest in companies of any market capitalization.
 The Multi-Strategy Fund may also invest directly in such companies.
 The Multi-Strategy Fund may also invest in Underlying Funds that utilize derivatives, such as investing in futures contracts.